zenml-io/zenml/docs/book/user-guide/starter-guide/starter-project.md

 ---
-description: Put your knowledge together in one starter guide.
+description: Put your new knowledge in action with a simple project
 ---

-# A Basic ZenML project
+# A starter project